DanexCodr/danex-lang/docs/syntax.md

 ## Control Flow

-You may still use loops, conditionals, break;, continue;, throw;, exit;, etc., inside block methods.
+You may still use loops, conditionals, `break;`, `continue;`, `throw;`, `exit;`, etc., inside block methods.
 But any assignment to the result short-circuits the remainder of the block.
 And because of the “all paths must assign” rule, ensure every branch either assigns or there is a fallback assignment afterward.

-Example with Loop and Fallback
+### Example with Loop and Fallback

 ```danex